Diplomate Resources

 Those diplomates required to renew certification and whose certification has lapsed or whose certification maintenance application has been denied are considered “Inactive” by the College.

-For Diplomates whose application for maintenance of certification was denied, Inactive status shall not be applied until either the deadline for lodging an appeal has past or until a decision on an appeal has been made by the Board of Directors, whichever comes later.
+For Diplomates whose application for Maintenance of Certification was denied, Inactive status shall not be applied until either the deadline for lodging an appeal has passed or until a decision on an appeal has been made by the Board of Directors, whichever comes later.

-An Inactive Diplomate is not considered by AVDC® to be a registered “AVDC® Veterinary Dental Specialist”, and his or her listing will be removed from the AVDC® Directory and from the public web site listing of Diplomates.
+An Inactive Diplomate is not considered by AVDC® to be a registered “AVDC® Veterinary Dental Specialist”, and his or her listing will be removed from the AVDC® Directory and the public website listing of Diplomates.

-An Inactive Diplomate is not eligible to serve as a member of the Examination, Credentials or Certification Maintenance Committee or other AVDC® committees, or to be elected to AVDC® office, Board membership or appointed as AVDC® Representative to an external organization.
+An Inactive Diplomate is not eligible to serve as a member of the Examination, Credentials, Certification Maintenance Committee, or other AVDC® committees, or to be elected to AVDC® office, Board membership, or appointed as an AVDC® Representative to an external organization.